-(In Thousands of New Taiwan Dollars)

-Main Original inves stment amount Balance a s of December 3 1, 2022 Net income Investment

-Name of Name of businesses and December 31, Shares Percentage of (losses) Income

-investor investee Location products 2022 2021 (thousands) ownership value of investee (losses) Note

-The CBNB Belgium Import, export, 6,842 6,842 20 100.00 % 5,386 (255) (255) Note 1

-Company technical support,

-and consulting

-services for

-broadband network

-products and

-related components

-The CBNN Netherlands " 7,016 7,016 20 100.00 % 6,168 (118) (118) "

-Company

-The Starmems Taiwan Research and 10,000 10,000 1,000 10.00 % 7,140 (25,660) (2,566) The company of

-Company development of investments

-micro-electro- accounted for

-mechanical system using equity

-(MEMS) method

-microphone

-technology

-products
+(I n Thousands of New Taiwan Dollars) 0 nvestment ount Balance as of Decembe r 31, 2022 The highest h per oldings in the iod Name of investor Name of investee Location Main businesses and products 31, 2022 Shares (thousands) Percentage of ownership Carrying Shares (thousands) Percentage of ownership Net income (losses) of investee Investment Income (losses) Note The Company CBNB Import, export, technical support, and consulting services for broadband network products and related components 6,842 6,842 20 100.00 % 5,386 20 100.00 % (255) (255) Note 1 × 2 The Company CBNN Netherlands ^ 7,016 7,016 20 100.00 % 6,168 20 100.00 % (118) (118) " Starmems Research and development of micro-electro- mechanical system (MEMS) microphone technology products 10,000 10,000 1,000 10.00 % 7,140 1,000 10.00 % (25,660) (2,566) The company of investments accounted for using equity method

 Note 1: The amounts in New Taiwan Dollars were translated at the exchange rate of EUR@32.72 based on the yearend exchange rate.
+Note 2: The transaction had been eliminated in the consolidated financial statements.

-- (c) Information on investment in mainland China: None - (d) Major shareholders:
+(c) Information on investment in mainland China: None

+(d) Major shareholders:

-Shareholder's Name Shareholding Shares Percentage Compal Electronics Inc. 29,060,176 42.73 % Topower Co.,LTD. 13,139,637 19.32 % Cdib Capital Growth Partners L.P.
+Shareholder's Name Shareholding Shares Percentage Compal Electronics, Inc. 29,060,176 42.73 % Topower Co., LTD. 13,139,637 19.32 % Cdib Capital Growth Partners L.P.
 4,119,000 6.05 % Realsun Investment Co., Ltd 3,575,000 5.25 % Realking Investments Limited 3,575,000 5.25 %

-Note: (1) The table shows principal shareholders information, including shareholders holding more than 5% of the Company's delivered uncertificated/scripless shares (including treasury shares), with ordinary shares and preference shares combined at the last operating date of each quarter.
-As a result of different basis of calculation, there may be inconsistency between share capital reported in the financial statements and the actual awarded number of uncertificated/scripless shares.

-Note: (2) The above information, in the case of a shareholder's delivery of shares to a trust, is disclosed by the individual sub-account of the principal who opened the trust in favor of the trustee.
+- Note: (1) The table shows principal shareholders information, including shareholders holding more than 5% of the Group's delivered uncertificated/scripless shares (including treasury shares), with ordinary shares and preference shares combined at the last operating date of each quarter.
+As a result of different basis of calculation, there may be inconsistency between share capital reported in the financial statements and the actual awarded number of uncertificated/scripless shares. - Note: (2) The above information, in the case of a shareholder's delivery of shares to a trust, is disclosed by the individual sub-account of the principal who opened the trust in favor of the trustee.
 As to the declaration of the shareholders' shareholding of an insider in excess of 10% by virtue of the Securities Trading Act, the shareholding of the shareholders includes the addition of the shares of the shareholders in trust and the application of the right of decision in respect of the trust property, and so on.
 For information on the declaration of the rights of the insider, please refer to the Public Information Observatory.